congchao120/pdmsa-multimodal-ai/README.md

    pdmsa-train-fold --config configs/classification.toml --fold 3
    ```

-Each fold writes one `best_model_weights.pth`, one training history, the probabilities for every
-held-out slice, patient-level MSV results, metrics, and provenance metadata.
-Pool the held-out
-predictions from all four folds before computing the final subject-level result.
-Do not mix this
-layout with legacy `slice_*` checkpoint directories.

 4. Aggregate five probabilities per subject with MSV, or evaluate pooled out-of-fold results:

    ```bash